 Figure B9: Left: Estimation of temporal evolution of variable values.
 A historical estimate (at t_0) and a current estimate (at t_1) are used to fit an exponential, characterised by γ .
-Right: Estimation of adaptation as a function of average temperature.
-Regional estimates (in red) are used to produce a linear approximation for the way that the coefficient varies with average temperature (\overline{T}), which is then evaluated (green) to determine coefficients at future times.
+Right: Estimation of potential adaptation as a function of average temperature.
+Regional estimates (in red) are used to produce a linear approximation for how each coefficient varies with average temperature (\overline{T}).
+This approximation is then evaluated (green) to determine coefficients at future times.